hanishkvc/prgs-docs-spreadsheetkvc/README.md

 It allows the saved csv file to be encrypted and inturn load such encrypted csv files.

-Remember that numbers and expressions should be prefixed with '=' ie equal.
+Remember that numbers and expressions|forumulas should be prefixed with '=' ie equal.
 Else it will be treated as text content.

 ## Usage